iulusX/gittest/readme.txt

-Git is a version Control System;
+Git is a distributed version Control System;
 Git is free software;
 修改2
 45456456456